madinayounis-dev/KineticKards/README.md

 Database Setup

-KinetiKards uses a local database on XAMPP for storing user data and flashcards.
+KineticKards uses a local database on XAMPP for storing user data and flashcards.
 Here’s how to set it up:

 	1. Download and Install XAMPP
 If you haven’t installed XAMPP yet, download it from here and follow the installation instructions for your operating system.